Sabres agree to sign Eichel to an eight-year, $80-million contract

 The Massachusetts-born Eichel played just one season at Boston University, where he became just the second freshman to win the Hobey Baker Award as college hockey's MVP.

-Signing Eichel to an extension this summer was the top priority under newly hired GM Jason Botterill in locking up the franchise's cornerstone player through 2025-26.
+Signing Eichel to an extension was the team's top priority in locking up the franchise's cornerstone player through 2025-26.

 Botterill was hired in May, and replaced Tim Murray, who was fired along with coach Dan Bylsma, after the Sabres missed the playoffs to extend the franchise's longest post-season drought to six years.
 The Sabres under Murray and Bylsma were faulted for lacking accountability and structure following an under-performing season in which Buffalo finished 15th in the Eastern Conference and 26th overall.